Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Child device can't uninstall Canopy on Android

-Plus, based on our experience testing Canopy on iPhone and Android, we’d recommend this parental control app for Android users only.
+Verdict: 4.3/5.
+Based on our experience testing Canopy on iPhone and Android, we’d recommend this parental control app for Android users only.

-Canopy prices and subscriptions
+Canopy prices and plans

 Features Individual Duo Family